FREE WIRELESS AT ELTIBURON CASITAS!!!

 Also several internet coffee shops and restaurants around town offer free high speed Wi Fi.

 Coffee or special drinks you want to have here.
 Coffee maker, grinders, and filters in room.
-Plus electric tea pots.
+Plus electric tea pots in every Casita.

 Any snacks, nuts, candy you may want as selection is poor and price often high.
 US Cash or Pesos, small bills.
 Check that money is clean and unmarked in any way.
 Canadian money and traveler checks are not taken anywhere.